Top 5 Reasons Voice-First Will Change the Future of Enabling Tech

 One reason for this rapid change?
 Advances in Natural Language Processing (NLP) have made these technologies much easier to use.
 Before these advances, people could only use specific, highly formulaic commands with digital assistants.

-Here are five reasons why enabling technology will soon revolve around Voice-First technology.
+Here are five reasons why enabling technology will be deeply affected by Voice-First technology.

 1. Voice-First is more natural.